Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-power/README.md

 ## Overview

 Checks the status of all power supplies on a Huawei OceanStor Pacific storage system via the REST API (`/hwm/power` endpoint).
 Alerts when any power supply reports a non-normal status.
+Supports extended reporting via `--lengthy`.

 **Important Notes:**